BenTaylorPublic/screeps/README.md

 Mining minerals and directly selling them

+Empire should have creeps
+    Attacking creeps should it in it
+    And claimers (not in myTravelingCreeps on root myMemory)

-Writing on a via a flag
+Writing on a room sign via a flag
 ```

 ### Long term: